vishaljoshi005/Java-Web-Mis/Readme.txt

 105. Miscellaneous
 	1. ViewAlumni JSP : The JSP to display the records of the alumni's has page name VIEWSALUMNI, there's "S" added in the page.
+	2. ViewAlumni DAO : 2.1 Handles the number of rows output 2.2 Handles the records fetch
+						2.3 Handles the delete of the record of alumni.
+106. Dependencies
+ 		1.Servlet dependencies
+ 			1.1 ViewAlumni servlet needs parameter name "page" to work.
+ 			    : Any other page requesting viewalumni must give page parameter with get request.